chaunceydust/Auto_AutoDock-GPU/README.md

     --ligandpath ./ligands/                    # Path to the directory containing ligands --ligandfmt pdbqt                          # Format of ligand files

+The list file is comprised of the path to protein, path to ligand, and the job name as follows.

+    ./protein/protein.maps.fld
+    ./ligands/ligand_1.pdbqt
+    ligand_1
+    ./ligands/ligand_2.pdbqt
+    ligand_2
+    ./ligands/ligand_3.pdbqt
+    ligand_3
+    ...
+    ...
+    ./ligands/ligand_n.pdbqt
+    ligand_n

 <br/>

 ### **step 3**